patrickmarmion/PandaDoc-Pre-Migration-Document-Log/README.md

 Then click OAuth consent Screen on the left side menu:
 The project can be External
 Assign a Name, e.g. Migration, your email as the support email and developer contact email at the bottom of the screen.
-Add the following scopes from the Google Sheets API: “../auth/spreadsheet” & “../auth/drive” then click Save and Continue Add your email as a test user, click Save and Continue and then Back to Dashboard
+Add the following scope from the Google Sheets API: “../auth/spreadsheet” then click Save and Continue Add your email as a test user, click Save and Continue and then Back to Dashboard